Interview: Jordan Taylor on open-fire cooking and local produce at The Great Bustard

 What are the biggest challenges faced by the hospitality sector at the moment, and how are you tackling them?

-Over the last few years, the industry has been hit incredibly hard from many directions – the staffing shortage, rising costs and guest expectations to name just a few.
-It is a daily challenge to keep a business operating under such pressures.
-Firstly, having a full and experienced team is very hard to achieve especially given our rural location.
-For us, staff retention is a top priority and having my chefs work four days on and three off each week, although the shifts are longer, gives a nice work / life balance which is so important.
-This, alongside a competitive salary, ensures they are coming to work happy, and ultimately the work they produce is then better.
+For us, staff retention is a top priority and having my chefs work four days on and three off each week, although the shifts are longer, gives a balance which is so important.
+This, alongside a competitive salary, ensures they are coming to work happy, and ultimately the work they produce is better.
 Another top priority is making sure the team continues learning – for example, each chef moves around the different sections in the kitchen to ensure they remain engaged and are gaining all the skills needed to be a well-rounded chef.
-Rising costs affect everybody daily, but people still want to come out to eat, so it is our responsibility to provide value for money and affordable prices to keep guests happy and returning.
-Running a profitable business that is paying staff fairly, and keeping our integrity by serving great quality and locally sourced produce, whilst not cutting costs by compromising on any of this plus meeting guests’ expectations is certainly a difficult juggling act but ultimately very important to get right.

 Which chefs have inspired you?

-I have been fortunate in my career to have worked with many incredible chefs and all of them inspirational in very unique ways – for example, Matt Abe’s uncompromising strive for perfection and not letting anything but that leave the pass, plus Mark Birchall’s creativity and seasonal and natural approach to dishes.
+I have been fortunate in my career to have worked with many incredible chefs and all of them inspirational in very unique ways – for example, Matt Abe’s uncompromising striving for perfection and not letting anything but that leave the pass, plus Mark Birchall’s creativity and seasonal and natural approach to dishes.
 However, for me working with Kim Ratcharoen at Restaurant Gordon Ramsay drove me to be a better chef.
 Her focus and dedication to the craft and industry was amazing and to see her work was like watching a hummingbird – precise yet so fast.
 Not only was she an incredible teacher, but the way she truly loved what she was doing was so inspiring.

 What is your approach to sustainability in your cooking?

 For us sustainability is crucial, and we do our best in every aspect to deliver this.
-We get an abundance of produce from the Great Durnford Estate (literally on our doorstep), and work closely with suppliers to use what’s in season and growing locally to minimise our carbon footprint.
+We get an abundance of produce from the Great Durnford Estate, and work closely with suppliers to use what’s in season and growing locally to minimise our carbon footprint.
 In the kitchen the team is always on the case to reduce the amount of waste from the produce we are using and coming up with creative ways to use what we would otherwise throw away.
 For example, we get a lot of vegetable trim and peelings from our Sunday roast vegetables which we heavily char in the woodfire oven and cook down to make a roast vegetable ketchup served with our lamb croquettes – delicious.

 What would you like your next project to be?